Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Summary

 \section{Summary}

-In this work, we present Tensor Decomposition Networks (TDNs), a novel framework designed to accelerate the computationally intensive CG tensor product in $\rm{SO}(3)$-equivariant networks through low-rank tensor decomposition.
-By leveraging CANDECOMP/PARAFAC (CP) decomposition and implementing path-weight sharing, TDNs effectively reduce both parameter count and computational complexity while preserving the expressive power of conventional tensor products.
+In this work, we present Tensor Decomposition Networks (TDNs), a novel framework designed to accelerate the computationally intensive Clebsch-Gordan (CG) tensor product in $\rm{SO}(3)$-equivariant networks through low-rank tensor decomposition.
+By leveraging CANDECOMP/PARAFAC (CP) decomposition and implementing path-weight sharing mechanism, TDNs effectively reduce both parameter count and computational complexity while preserving the expressive power of conventional CG tensor products.
+We also analyze time complexity, derive approximation error bounds, and establish universality of our approach, providing theoretical guarantees.
 Extensive evaluations on a newly curated PubChemQCR dataset and commonly used OC20 and OC22 benchmarks demonstrate that TDNs achieve comparable predictive accuracy to state-of-the-art models while significantly reducing runtime.
-The proposed framework provides a plug-and-play alternative to conventional tensor products, making it a promising approach for large-scale molecular simulations and MLIP training.
+The proposed framework provides a plug-and-play alternative to conventional CG tensor products, making it a promising approach for large-scale molecular simulations.